ithacaxyz/odyssey-examples/chapter1/bls-multisig/README.md

 }
 ```

-Secondly, the contract method `verifyAndExecute` contains core logic for signature verification, let's walk through it.
+The contract's second method, `verifyAndExecute`, contains core logic for signature verification, let's walk through it.

 We start with aggregating the signers public keys into a single point on G1.
 This is done by simply invoking G1ADD precompile with all public keys.
 After this step, we will have a single point on G1 which represents the aggregated public key of all signers.
 We require signers to be sorted to ensure that all signers are unique and valid.